Ivan Bogachev

 ⇑ In other words, patients with schizophrenia can switch between different patterns, and they don't collect them as in catatonia, but they get the mirrored pattern enabled every time.

-THERAPY OF THE CONTRADICTORY PROCESSES
+THERAPY OF THE CONFLICTING PROCESSES

-It is important to notice that this method does not cure the disease.
-But it removes the symptoms to some degree and makes life much more comfortable.
+It is important to notice that this method does not cure the disease, but it removes the symptoms to some degree and makes life much more comfortable.

-The similar ideas can be used with mania and depression.
-The only difference is that we need to identify all the patterns that are not being used and do not allow them to appear.
-We need to stop the process of collecting first.
 Then we can start to block the rest of them, until only one or two are present.
 It is a lot of work, but it can be done.
 And again, it will not cure the disease, but it will remove the conflict and it will make life easier.

 EXAGGERATED IMPULSES